xishabh/Bus-Booking-Web-App/README.md

-# Bus-Booking-Web-App
+# Bus-Booking-app
-A bus booking webapp
+A simple bus booking webapp made in JSP on APACHE server with JDBC